How to Choose The Right Green Bank in Australia

 and that’s it.
 Except to add, you may need to reset any direct debits and your income deposits, if that is how you are going to use your home loan and related transaction accounts.

 So it’s a bit of work!
 But if you are getting a lower rate it is well worth it.
-And your money is no longer used to finance fossil fuel projects and that is just everything
+And your money is no longer used to finance fossil fuel projects, which is just about everything because it is through these conscious choices we can collectively work towards a more sustainable future 🌎

 xxx Tahsin